 The causes of cerebral palsy (CP) are both many and unknown, and no two people diagnosed with CP endure identical situations.
 However, at one point or another, nearly all people with cerebral palsy will face emotional and psychological challenges regarding the limitations CP has placed upon them.
 Let’s explore the types of psychotherapy available and how they might benefit your child.

-Psychotherapy is a general term referring to therapeutic interaction or treatment contracted between a trained professional and a patient in an effort to improve that person’s sense of well-being, coping skills, communication skills and general disposition in the navigation of life’s challenges.
-It is different from therapeutic disciplines such as physical, speech & language, music & dance, occupational and play therapy, but is an important part of the overall care plan for your CP child.
+Psychotherapy is a general term referring to therapeutic interaction or treatment contracted between a trained professional and a patient in an effort to improve that person’s sense of well-being, coping skills, communication skills, and general disposition in the navigation of life’s challenges.
+It is different from therapeutic disciplines such as physical, speech and language, music and dance, occupational, and play therapy, but is an important part of the overall care plan for your child with cerebral palsy.

 Behavioral therapy uses psychological techniques that encourage the mastery of tasks.
 It is rooted in the belief that responses to emotional challenges and negative behaviors are learned and can therefore be changed through therapy.
 Children do not yet possess the cognitive ability to process all that goes on with their thoughts and emotions, much less the ability to clearly communicate with them.
 Psychotherapists are trained in identifying troubling situations, helping that child explore the thoughts, emotions and beliefs surrounding that situation, then helping them acquire skills that will allow them to respond in a more effective and beneficial manner.